yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 ```

 - Vertical Partitioning: Separates the columns of a large table into multiple tables with columns that are tend to be frequently queried together.
-  - When using vertical partitioning, the same primary key is used across all paritions
+  - When using vertical partitioning, the same primary key is used across all partitions
   - Vertical partitioning allows increasing the number of rows that are stored in a single data block
   - Global indexes can be created on each partition
   - They can be seen in data warehouses especially in product tables since they have a lot of attributes.